elmashad/dev-machine/README.md

 # Instruction

-- First step you should create your machine that will host our containers
+- First step you should create your machine that will host your containers

 ```sh
 $ docker-machine create --driver virtualbox dev